RememberOfLife/mirabel/README.md

 # mirabel

-General purpose board game playing GUI.
+General purpose board game playing GUI and server with some useful features.

-## Future Features
+* Online/Offline Multiplayer
 * Engine Integration

+Future features will include:
-* Online/Offline Multiplayer
+* Windows support.
+* Support for games using random moves, hidden information and simultaneous moves.
+* Plugin support for loading more games, frontends and engines.

 ## dependencies
 * SDL (+ OpenGL)